 Are you a regular solo female traveller?
-Then behold the latest announcement that has been making waves within the travel community.
+Then behold these latest announcements that have been making waves within the travel community.

-Air India's initiative is the first ever of its kind in international aviation.
-But given the women quota sections in other means of public transport of India such as bus, metro, train and even cab, this facility doesn't come as a surprise.
+Air India's initiative was the first ever of its kind in international aviation.
+But given the women quota sections in other means of public transport of India such as bus, metro, train and even cab, this facility didn't come as a surprise.

-The announcement comes soon after an incident of sexual harassment on the Air India's Mumbai-Newark flight, when a business class passenger of Indian origin groped and harassed a female passenger while she was asleep.
-Though the assailant was arrested on landing, the incident raised an alarm about the safety of women on flight.
+The announcement had come soon after an incident of sexual harassment on Air India's Mumbai-Newark flight, when a business class passenger of Indian origin groped and harassed a female passenger while she was asleep.
+Though the assailant was arrested on landing, the incident raised an alarm about the safety of women on flights.

 Here's hoping that somewhere up in the air, there's a safe place for women.

-What do you think of the decision?
+What do you think of these decisions?
 Let us know in the comments below.
 Or tell us about an interesting anecdote from your plane travels here.